 People come to Wood Badge for different reasons.
-They are in different places in life, come from diferent places in Scouting and have kids that run the gamut of ages.
-Leading up to S9-1-12-1 I reached out to friends I knew that had attended Wood Badge.
+They are in different places in life, come from different places in Scouting and have kids that run the gamut of ages.
+Leading up to course S9-1-12-1 I reached out to friends I knew that had attended Wood Badge.
 I asked each one of them:

 “Why did you attend Wood Badge?”

 I went to Wood Badge mainly because I wanted to experience what my father had with his ticket and further staff work.

 My Wood Badge journey led me to introduce youth to chance of a lifetime environmental conservation projects, an historic Civil Rights Hike with legendary Scouter Harold McNair, a Smokey Mountains excursion with a family-oriented bluegrass festival as a bonus, a bittersweet work day at the Big Oak Ranch for Girls, fundraising for a special classroom at Camp Comer, and the workup for Philmont 2018.
 There are many, many more “connections” to speak of; however, it would suffice it to say, the journey continues as QM Staff for S9-118.

 For me, I had a few reasons to take Wood Badge.